 Gayle F. Wasserman, Esq.

-Gayle F. Wasserman, Esq. is a management-side employment attorney and human resources consultant with over 17 years of experience, who serves as counsel to Levy Employment Law, LLP, in addition to her private practice, based in Westchester County, New York.
+Gayle F. Wasserman, Esq. is a management-side employment attorney and human resources consultant with over 17 years of experience, who serves as counsel to Levy Employment Law, LLC, in addition to her private practice, based in Westchester County, New York.
 Gayle regularly counsels clients in New York City and throughout the tri-state area on a variety of employment and workplace matters, focusing on investigations, trainings, and outsourced HR advice.

 Gayle utilizes her employment law experience to advise on employee handbooks and day-to-day workplace issues; perform human resources and FLSA audits; conduct workplace law, liability avoidance and employment practices training; and conduct investigations into allegations of employee misconduct and employee complaints.
 She counsels employers on all aspects of the employment relationship, including workplace policies and procedures, Equal Employment Opportunity compliance, leaves of absence, accommodation issues, wage and hour laws, hiring and firing practices, employee discipline, and performance reviews and documentation.
 In addition to regularly supporting employer’s internal counsel and HR staff, and serving as an outsourced HR function to smaller business, Gayle has also served as a full time secondee to businesses needing employee relations support.